-This course provides students with a comprehensive knowledge of the range, timbre, and characteristics of string and woodwind instruments and the techniques of combining these instruments when writing for small orchestral forces.
-Timbral contrast, mixing, balance, doubling, and some aspects of psychoacoustics will also be studied.
-The teaching materials will be derived from examples of classical and contemporary music, as well as film scores.
+This course provides students with a comprehensive knowledge of the range, timbre, and characteristics of standard orchestral instruments and the techniques of combining these instruments when writing for various forces.
+Timbral contrast, chord spacing, textural variety, musical phrasing and interpretation will also be discussed in the context of orchestration.
+The teaching materials are derived from examples of classical, contemporary and film music.